 It is also known as bipolar ii disorder.
 Bipolar II is diagnosed when hypomania and depression occur.
 Since the “highs” are not manic it is also referred to as “soft bipolar”, though this is a little misleading.

 The term was coined because the symptoms in bipolar 2 are usually perceived as being less severe, especially regarding the “highs” or manic episodes.

 A good example of this is that psychosis does not appear in Bipolar 2 mania.

-However, bipolar ii disorder is still a troubling mood disorder and sufferers may be subject to classic bipolar symptoms such as serious and recurring depressions, as well as subtler bipolar symptoms such as confusing periods of irritability, impulsiveness and agitation.
+Bipolar ii is still a troubling mood disorder and sufferers may be subject to classic bipolar symptoms such as serious and recurring depression, as well as subtler ones.
+Confusing periods of irritability, impulsiveness and agitation are a few.

 On the other hand, the milder “highs” can be enjoyable and energizing and are less likely to lead to the terrible repercussions of full-blown mania.

 Bipolar Type 2 is more common than you may realize.